cescacs/cescacs.typescript/README.md

 ### 5. `tsconfig.json` is the typescript transpiler configuration

 ### 6. `makejs.sh` is a shell script which transpiles the code
-* The result of the tsc transpiler is the javascript on dist directory
+* The result of the tsc transpiler is the javascript on the `dist` directory
 * It allows the -o (optimize) option, but then it needs ***uglify-js*** to be installed:
   `$ npm install -g uglify-js`
 * uglifyjs minimizes the distribution javascript files.